pkmital/CADL/README.md

 $ python3 -c 'import tensorflow as tf; print(tf.__version__)'
 ```

-You should see 0.9.0 be printed.
+You should see 0.9.0 or 0.10.0 or 0.11.0rc1 printed, depending on which version you have installed.

 <a name="troubleshooting"></a>
 ## Troubleshooting